planta94/gpi/README.md

 * Chia, M.Y., Huang, Y.F. and Koo, C.H., 2022.
 Resolving data-hungry nature of machine learning reference evapotranspiration estimating models using inter-model ensembles with various data management schemes.
 Agricultural Water Management, 261, p.107343.

 ## Installation
-Download the folder and paste in your preferred directory
+Download the folder and paste in your preferred directory.

 ## Example
 We can import the test.xlsx supplied in the repository using the following lines: